sf71/openpay-php/README.md

 The Openpay API generates several types of errors depending on the situation, to handle this, the PHP client has implemented five type of exceptions:

-  - **OpenpayApiTransactionError**.
+  - **Openpay\OpenpayApiTransactionError**.
 This category includes those errors ocurred when the transaction does not complete successfully: declined card, insufficient funds, inactive destination account, etc.
-  - **OpenpayApiRequestError**.
+  - **Openpay\OpenpayApiRequestError**.
 It refers to errors generated when a request to the API fail.
 Examples: invalid format in data request, incorrect parameters in the request, Openpay internal servers errors, etc.
-  - **OpenpayApiConnectionError**.
+  - **Openpay\OpenpayApiConnectionError**.
 These exceptions are generated when the library try to connect to the API but fails in the attempt.
 For example: timeouts, domain name servers, etc.
-  - **OpenpayApiAuthError**.
+  - **Openpay\OpenpayApiAuthError**.
 Errors which are generated when the authentication data are specified in an invalid format or, if are not fully validated on the Openpay server (Merchant ID or Private Key).
-  - **OpenpayApiError**.
+  - **Openpay\OpenpayApiError**.
 This category includes all generic errors when processing with the client library.

 All these error exceptions make available all the information returned by the